spacer image spacer image

 Q: Where do you find a DeLorean for sale?

-A: Like any other car, a good place to start is in your local classifieds section where you'll find one from time to time in larger cities.
-Hemmings Motor News always has a few as well.
+A: If you live in a larger city, you may occasionally find one in your local classifieds section.
+But your best bet is to look nationally.
+Hemmings Motor News always has a few.
 The Internet is a wonderful resource - try DMC News (on the links section) for a list of cars for sale from private parties.
 Also, if you're wanting a DeLorean working and ready to go from day one, you can buy a completely refurbished one from one of a handful of DeLorean specialty shops (also in the links section).

 It's good to do your homework before getting serious about buying a DeLorean.
 While every DeLorean *can* be a reliable daily driver, many won't be able to get to that point until much work is done.
 But as my friend Robert (also a DeLorean owner) says, "It's nothing a little time and money won't fix."